Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/styles-branding.md

 ## Health Checks UI Interface styling and branding

-Since version 2.2.34 the UI interface has a new feature to add custom stylesheets that will be served by the UI middleware, allowing to customise most interface sections:
+Since version 2.2.34 the UI interface has a new feature to add custom stylesheets that will be served by the UI middleware, allowing to customize most interface sections:

 ![HealthChecksUIBranding](./images/ui-branding.png)

-To customize your branding just register your custom stylesheets in UseHealthChecksUI setup action:
+To customize your styles and branding just register your custom stylesheets in UseHealthChecksUI setup action:

 ```csharp